medialab/minet/docs/cli.md

 Optional Arguments:
   --rate-limit RATE_LIMIT     Authorized number of hits by minutes.
 Defaults to
-                              6. Rcfile key: crowdtangle.rate_limit.
-Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
+                              `6`.
+Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the
+                              MINET_CROWDTANGLE_RATE_LIMIT env variable.
   -t, --token TOKEN           CrowdTangle dashboard API token.
 Rcfile key: